 Assets Based Community Development

-(ABCD) seeks to uncover and utilize the strengths within communities as a means for caring, sustainable and enduring community development.
+(ABCD) seeks to uncover and utilise the strengths within communities as a means for caring, sustainable and enduring community development.

 Community Partnerships and Collaborations